Lawns typically give more than they take. Give your lawn a boost with topdressing! Sprinkle a thin layer of fresh, rich soil on the entire lawn.

 Rake topdress lawn by Rosalyn & Gaspard Lorthiois, own work

-Compost trail by Lloyd Jensen ★ under © CC BY-NC-ND 2.0
+Compost trail (also on social media) by Lloyd Jensen ★ under © CC BY-NC-ND 2.0